 calc_di

-Go to the defined folder in your directory and open the csv “Example_shocks”.
+Go to your working directory and open the csv “Example_shocks”.

 Define the scenarios: Each column Scenario__ is a scenario.
 To